 “As we open single-game ticket sales, we’re proud to offer a variety of additional options that make it easy for fans across the region to be part of the experience.
 This season is all about energy, excitement, and rallying behind the Rays as we chase every victory together!"

-The team will celebrate retired third baseman Evan Longoria on July 10-12 during the series against the Seattle Mariners.
-There will be special events and promotional items.
+Game promotions will be announced at a later date, although the Rays said they will celebrate retired third baseman Evan Longoria on July 10-12 during the series against the Seattle Mariners.

 Information from the Associated Press was used in this report.